Virus-shadowed Emmy nods could bring surprises, diversity

 “A lot of Black creators are talking up ‘Insecure’ now, hoping that the moment combined with the show having a really good season” will earn it deserved nods, Deggans said.
 Since its 2016 debut, “Insecure” has just one top Emmy nomination, an acting nomination for Black creator-star Issa Rae.

-“Ramy” had a season also had a notable season, one bolstered by the addition of Oscar-winning Mahershala Ali, a contender for best supporting actor, said Deggans, who also cited OWN's Black coming-of-age drama “David Makes Man” as worthy of attention.
+“Ramy” had a notable season, one bolstered by the addition of Oscar-winning Mahershala Ali, a contender for best supporting actor, said Deggans, who also cited OWN's Black coming-of-age drama “David Makes Man” as worthy of attention.

 Ramy Youssef’s series about a millennial Muslim American earned him a 2020 Golden Globe for best comedy actor and a vaunted Peabody honor, but it's hunting for its first Emmy recognition after two seasons.